Course Descriptons By Program

 This course introduces students to understanding how the body responds to diseases resulting from homeostatic imbalances.
 After completing this course, students will understand how a loss of homeostasis results in pathologies, how pathophysiological changes in the body progress, and how the body responds to those changes both at a local and systemic level.
 Topics include diseases and disorders related to cells and cell proliferation, as well as the nervous, endocrine, cardiovascular, respiratory, digestive, urogenital, and muscular systems.
 Prerequisites: BIO 215, BIO 328 or BIO 486 or junior-senior standing in B.S.N nursing program (3 crs.)

 An advanced, writing intensive course, that examines the mechanisms resulting in biological evolution.
 Emphasis is placed on how these mechanisms operate at a variety of levels, from individual genes to distantly related species, and thereby produce the diversity of life observed on earth.
 The origin of life, speciation and hominid evolution are also studied in detail.
 Prerequisites: BIO 120, BIO 125, BIO 215 and BIO 318.
 (3 crs.)
 Fall.

 BIO480 - Cell Biology

-This course studies the biology of the cell, with emphasis on the relationship of structure and function within the cell.
+The course covers the biology of the cell, with emphasis on the relationship of structure and function.
 It is a study of cell organelles, growth, division, macromolecules, membranes, synthesis and regulation.
-Prerequisites: BIO 120, BIO 125, BIO 215 and CHE 331.
-Three lecture-hours and three laboratory-hours weekly.
-(4 crs.)
-Spring.

 BIO486 - Comparative Animal Physiology